MetaMask/metamask-docs/docs/guide/accessing-accounts.md

 ```

 If the first account in the returned array isn't the account you expected, you should notify the user!
-In the future, the accounts array may contain more than one account, although that functionality isn't yet enabled.
-In any case, the first account in the array will continue to be considered as the user's "selected" account.
+In the future, the accounts array may contain more than one account.
+This functionality isn't available yet.
+The first account in the array will always be considered the user's "selected" account.